emmanuelcormier/bigiq/docs/class1/module1/lab1.rst

   :align: center
   :scale: 50%

-- DCD item in UI displayed.
+- DCD item in UI displayed:

--- Status – State indicator: Green(UP)|Yellow(Unhealthy)|Red(Down)
+- Status - State indicator: Green(UP)|Yellow(Unhealthy)|Red(Down)

--- Device name – Hostname of DCD (data collection device)
+- Device name – Hostname of DCD (data collection device)

--- IP Address – IP Address of interface used for data collection
+- IP Address – IP Address of interface used for data collection

--- Version – Software version of BIG-IQ DCD (data collection device)
+- Version – Software version of BIG-IQ DCD (data collection device)
 - Add Services to the new DCD Device by clicking the Add Services link under the services column

--- Activate the Access, FPS, and Web Application Security stats.
+- Activate the Access, FPS, and Web Application Security stats.
 Make sure the Service Status is Active (each click may take a minute to register)

 *Turn on statistics collection for existing devices*